ITR Filing Deadline Missed? Last chance to claim your tax refund.

 • It directly affects the profit and loss of business.
 As when revenue is received by a company it will either increase the profit or will contribute towards loss.

 Capital receipts are cash inflow in business arising from financial (capital) activities and not the operating activities of the business.
-These are receipts resulting from activities which are occasional or not of routine nature.
-Capital Receipts are not the regular or main source of income for an organisation.
-Thus it either creates a liability or reduces the assets for the business entity.
+These are receipts resulting from activities that are occasional or not of routine nature.
+Capital Receipts are not the regular or main source of income for an organization.
+Thus, it either creates a liability or reduces the assets for the business entity.
 And, because of its capital nature such receipts are shown in the balance sheet of a company and not the income statement or Profit and Loss account.

-These receipts are recorded on an accrual basis (means recording an income for which you have got the rights to receive but the actual receipt has not yet occurred).
+These receipts are recorded on an accrual basis (which means recording an income for which you have got the rights to receive, but the actual receipt has not yet occurred).
 Also, since capital receipts are non-recurring in nature, they can not be used for the distribution of profit, unlike revenue receipts.

 Types of Capital Receipts